List of The Witcher characters: Mousesack

 Mousesack (Myszowór, 'Ermion' in The Witcher 3) is a druid from Skellige and a good friend of Geralt.
 He helps raise Ciri before the Slaughter of Cintra.

 In the TV series, Mousesack is portrayed by Adam Levy.

 Queen Calanthe

 Calanthe is the queen of Cintra and Ciri's grandmother.
 She dies during the Slaughter of Cintra.

 In the TV series, Calanthe is portrayed by Jodhi May.

 Yarpen Zigrin

 Yarpen Zigrin is a dwarf mercenary who aids Geralt many times, from hunting down a golden dragon to aiding him on the trail.

 In the TV series, Zigrin is portrayed by Jeremy Crawford.

 Villentretenmerth

-Villentretenmerth is a golden dragon that can assume the form of Botch Three Jackdaws.
+Villentretenmerth is a golden dragon that can assume the form of Borch Three Jackdaws, a knight.

-In the TV series, Botch Three Jackdaws is portrayed by Ron Cook who also voiced his Villentretenmerth form.
+In the TV series, Borch Three Jackdaws is portrayed by Ron Cook who also voiced his Villentretenmerth form.

 Ihuarraquax

 Ihurraquax is a unicorn that Ciri first encounters in the Korath Desert.

 Otto Dussart

 Otto Dussart is a werewolf that Geralt once spared.

 In the TV series, Otto Dussart is portrayed by Dempsey Bovell.